Arctic Monkeys: 2017–2021: Tranquility Base Hotel & Casino

 In December 2016, Turner confirmed to BBC Radio Sheffield that the band's hiatus had ended and work had begun on their sixth studio album.
 The album had begun recording in September 2017.
 The album, Tranquility Base Hotel & Casino was released on 11 May 2018.
 The band headlined a handful of festivals in summer 2018, included Firefly Music Festival, TRNSMT, Rock Werchter, Lollapalooza, Austin City Limits Music Festival, and the Voodoo Experience.
 Despite its stylistic deviation polarising listeners, Tranquility Base Hotel & Casino was released to generally positive reviews.
 It became the band's sixth consecutive number-one debut in the UK and the country's fastest-selling vinyl record in 25 years.
-Following its release, the album was promoted by the singles "Four Out of Five" and "Tranquility Base Hotel & Casino", multiple television appearances.
+Following its release, the album was promoted by the singles "Four Out of Five" and "Tranquility Base Hotel & Casino", along multiple television appearances.

 Reflektor Magazine had the following to say about the album in a review, "After five years of silence, the Arctic Monkeys make their much-awaited return with surprising and hypnotic Tranquility Base Hotel & Casino.
 Perfectly managing to avoid self-parody or stylistic repetitions, this new album appears as a startling reinvention, a meandering and puzzling journey beyond known territories.
 Just like mankind first set foot on the moon on the 'Tranquility base' site, the Arctic Monkeys disembark in an unknown universe in which they reveal a new, unexpected aspect of themselves.".

 Tranquility Base Hotel & Casino was nominated for the 2018 Mercury Prize, an annual prize awarded to the year's best British or Irish album.
 This became the band's fourth nomination for the award: the second most nominations received by any act.
 The album was nominated for Best Alternative Music Album at the 61st Annual Grammy Awards, with single "Four Out of Five" nominated for Best Rock Performance.
 The album also appeared on numerous year-end lists.
 With Q and Kitty Empire of The Observer naming it the best album of 2018.
 Publications including NME, The Independent and Mojo also listed Tranquility Base Hotel & Casino as the year's second best album.
 Uproxx, BBC Radio 6 Music and Entertainment Weekly included the album in the top five of their year-end lists, with Vulture and The Guardian including the album in their top ten.
 Publications that listed the album in their top twenty include Paste and The Line of Best Fit.
 Numerous publications included Tranquility Base Hotel & Casino in their top fifty albums of the year, including Crack Magazine, Esquire, musicOMH, Pitchfork, Uncut and Louder Than War, while Vice listed the album in their top hundred.

 A live album from their 2018 Tranquility Base Hotel & Casino Tour concert at the Royal Albert Hall entitled Live at the Royal Albert Hall was released on 4 December 2020.
 All proceeds from the album, as with the concert, went to the charity War Child.